fpeterek/parallel-algorithms/kmeans/README.md

 ## Benchmarking the program

-The simplest way to measure the running time of the program is to use the `time` utility provided by shell.
+The simplest way to measure the running time of the program is to use the `time` utility provided by the Linux operating system, or, in some cases, your shell of choice.
 When benchmarking, make sure to set the `--plot` flag to false (for example, the value of `n` evaluates to false), or just leave it unset.

 ```sh
 time python3 kmeans --points 100000 --clusters 7 --attempts 10 --processes 4